HOPLAB-LBP/hoplab-wiki/docs/get-started/practical-setup.md

 ## Keys

-Ask the LBP lab technician (As of August 2024, this is Ying Cai, **add link to KU Leuven who-is-who**), whom you can find in room 02.37, for the key to your new office.
+Ask the LBP lab technician (As of August 2024, this is Ying Cai), whom you can find in room 02.37, for the key to your new office.

+**TODO:** add link to KU Leuven who-is-who

 ## Staff card